gg104/thismatters/README.md

 # thismatters
 I want to make a website that pools together content from different web sources.
+Specifically I want it to be a means of finding news that hasn't gotten the attention it deserves, which I think is especially important with regards to government and corporate corruption and scandals.
 There are two important features I wish to add to the site
 #features
 <ol>